PawanGulati/Notes-App/README.md

 # Notes-App
-A Simple CLI based Notes handling app ; )
+A CLI based Notes handling app ; )

 ### To Set-up
    * First install node in your system.